Physician Typing on a laptop

 HL7 FHIR

-In this blog on HL7’s FHIR®, JPSys data standards whizzes, HL7 Fellows Galen Mulrooney, HL7F and Jay Lyle, HL7F, will be sharing their expertise.
-They have been representing the VA’s at HL7 Working Group meetings for 20 years now, concentrating on areas regarding clinical informatics, interoperability, and clinical terminologies at several HL7 Work Groups including the Vocabulary and Patient Care Work Groups.
-Galen was the Co-chair of the Service Oriented Architecture working group and the Clinical Informatics Modeling Initiative (CIMI), working very closely with the people who were developing the FHIR standard when it was first proposed in 2011.
-Jay is a Terminology Subject Matter Expert and a Data Standards Architect, who specializes in FHIR implementation and FHIR mapping for API development and has also co-chaired numerous HL7 Standards Working Groups.
+In this blog, JPSys data standards whizzes, HL7 Fellows Galen Mulrooney, HL7F and Jay Lyle, HL7F, will share their expertise.
+They have been representing VA at HL7 Working Group meetings for 20 years now.
+They concentrate on areas regarding clinical informatics, interoperability, and clinical terminologies at several HL7 Work Groups including the Vocabulary and Patient Care Work Groups.
+Galen was the Co-chair of the Service Oriented Architecture working group and the Clinical Informatics Modeling Initiative (CIMI).
+He worked very closely with the people who were developing the FHIR standard when it was first proposed in 2011.
+Jay is a Terminology Subject Matter Expert and a Data Standards Architect.
+He specializes in FHIR implementation and FHIR mapping for API development and has also co-chaired numerous HL7 Standards Working Groups.

 Here Galen and Jay will discuss current topics in HL7 FHIR®, such as Implementation Guides, the US FHIR CORE, and API best practices.
 First, we will dive into the history of HL7 before FHIR® and why it was needed.
 Remember the overall goal here is to facilitate the sending of electronic healthcare messages.